bmuteau/portfolio-v1/README.md

     Front-End:
-        * fix presentation of project result search tablet & mobile
         * update the size for logo in project page computer
+        * change for the good image in project profil, skill
+        * loop skill computer